UPDATE 25-05-2021 After reading Tony Redmond's blog about this subject I rewrote this blog and added a lot of information.

 Did you notice the “EnableODIgnoreListFromGPOListBox” key?
 That’s very cool.
 You can configure it in your group policy (

-I was wondering if I already could create the necessary policy in Intune.
-Of course, this setting is not available in Intune (yet) because it isn’t working… First, we need to do some admx ingesting
+I was wondering if I could create the necessary policy in Intune.
+This setting “was”

 Just like I did when the “forcesync” was not yet available in Intune.
 Create your own custom admx file and create a new custom made device configuration policy.